alex-hou-09/FBLA-Website-Coding-and-Development-Eagle-Eyes/README.md

 ├── package-lock.json
 ├── package.json
 └── README.md
 ```

 ---

 ## Getting Started

-### Prerequisites

-- Node.js (v14+ recommended)
-- npm (comes with Node.js)
-- Git (for version control)

 ### Installation

 1. Clone the repository:
 ```bash
 git clone https://github.com/alex-hou-09/FBLA-Website-Coding-and-Development-2026.git
 ```

 2. Navigate into the project folder:
 ```bash
 cd FBLA-Website-Coding-and-Development-2026
 ```

 3. Install dependencies:
 ```bash
 npm install
 ```

 4. Start the server:
 ```bash
 node server.js
 ```

 5. Open a browser and go to:
 ```
 http://localhost:3000
 ```

 ---

-##  Credits System
+## Usage Guide

+### For Students

+1. **Report a Lost Item:**
+   - Navigate to the "Report Lost" page
+   - Fill out the item description form
+   - Add relevant details (location, date, description)
+   - Submit for admin review

+2. **Report a Found Item:**
+   - Navigate to the "Report Found" page
+   - Upload photos of the item using the file upload form
+   - Provide details about where and when it was found
+   - Submit for admin approval

+3. **Search for Items:**
+   - Use the search page to browse all approved items
+   - Filter by category, location, or date
+   - View detailed item information and photos

+4. **Submit a Claim:**
+   - Find your lost item in the listing
+   - Click "Claim This Item"
+   - Provide verification details
+   - Wait for admin approval

+5. **Earn & Redeem Credits:**
+   - Earn credits by returning items
+   - Visit the rewards shop
+   - Browse available rewards
-- Students earn credits for returning found items.
+   - Redeem credits for desired items

-- Credits can be redeemed for virtual rewards like candy, tickets, or other incentives (demonstration purposes for FBLA event).
+### For Administrators

+1. **Review Pending Items:**
+   - Access the admin panel
+   - View all pending item submissions
+   - Review photos and descriptions
+   - Approve or deny based on guidelines

+2. **Manage Claims:**
+   - Review incoming claim requests
+   - Verify claimant information
+   - Approve legitimate claims
+   - Notify both parties via email

+3. **Monitor System:**
+   - Track active items and claims
+   - Manage user accounts
+   - Respond to contact requests
+   - Oversee credits distribution

 ---

+**Developed for FBLA 2025-26 Website Coding and Development Competition**

+This platform represents a modern solution to traditional lost and found management, combining web technologies, email automation, and gamification to create a community-driven system that benefits the entire student body.

+---

-##  License
+## About

-This project is created for educational purposes and FBLA competition submission.
+Digital lost and found system developed for FBLA Website Coding and Development 2025-26.
+Built with Node.js, Express.js, MongoDB, and modern web technologies.

+### Topics
+`nodejs` `express` `mongodb` `fbla` `lost-and-found` `resend` `multer` `sharp`

+### Languages
+- JavaScript: 65.0%
+- HTML: 25.0%
+- CSS: 10.0%